jphafner/physicsAMC/README.md

 -[mc-project](https://github.com/jphafner/physicsAMC/tree/mc-project), this is a self contained assessment ready for import into auto multiple choice (AMC).
     If you are new to using AMC, I would recommend that you start here.
+    I have even included an rpm package of auto-multiple-choice for convenience.
     Once you get familiar, you can slowly import from the other branches to suite your needs.

 -[master](https://github.com/jphafner/physicsAMC/tree/master), this is the stable branch.